 City passes and combinations to save you money in Berlin

 We opted for a city pass that no longer exists.
-If I were to choose today, I would either take the Easy City Pass, or the Welcome pass discussed above that gets me into all of the galleries on museum island and includes transportation.
+If I were to choose today, I would either take the Easy City Pass, or the Welcome pass discussed above, which gets me into all of the galleries on museum island and includes transportation.

 Save for later